alicesthar/Sound-and-Success-in-Popular-Music/README.md

 - **RQ2**: Which acoustic features are associated with being a hit (top 25%)?
 - **RQ3**: How do acoustic feature distributions differ between early (2000–2003) and late (2015–2018) eras?

+## Key Findings
+-	Several acoustic features show clear long-term trends, indicating gradual changes in the sound of popular music across the study period.
+-	The magnitude and direction of change differ across features, suggesting that musical evolution is not uniform.
+-	Logistic regression analysis identifies specific acoustic characteristics that are statistically associated with higher odds of chart success.
+-	Songs from the late 2010s display distinct acoustic distributions compared with those from the early 2000s, highlighting structural differences between musical eras.

 ## Dataset
+This project uses the MusicOSet dataset (2000–2018), an open dataset designed for music data mining research.

 - MusicOSet (2000–2018)
 - Files used:
   - `song_chart.csv`
   - `song_pop.csv`
   - `acoustic_features.csv`
+All datasets are used in their original form and are placed in the data_raw/ directory.

+## R Code

+All analysis is conducted in R and implemented in a single, fully commented script (Sound-and-Success-in-Popular-Music-25196971.R).
+The code follows a consistent style and naming convention and is structured to reflect the analytical workflow:
+	1. Data loading and auditing
+	2. Data cleaning and feature scaling
+	3. Exploratory data analysis
+	4. Statistical modelling for each research question
+	5. Figure and table generation

+Intermediate results and audit information are printed to the R console to support transparency and reproducibility.

+## Instructions for Running the Code

+To reproduce the analysis:
+	1. Clone or download this repository.
+	2. Place the required MusicOSet data files in the data_raw/ directory.
+	3. Open Sound-and-Success-in-Popular-Music-2519697.R in RStudio.
+	4. Ensure the required R packages are installed (the script automatically checks and installs missing packages).
+	5. Run the script sequentially from top to bottom.

+All figures are saved automatically to the plots_final/ directory, and summary tables are saved to the outputs/ directory.

 ## Repository Structure
 ```text